At any given time during a Sword Fight

 - Beautifully subverted in the Deception trailer for The Old Republic, the main villain of the trailer momentarily locked his blade with the leading Jedi he was facing off with, whom immediately breaks the lock by turning slightly to one side, loosing his blade and smashing Darth Malgus in the face with the pommel of his saber hilt.
 Ala the counterattack described below in the Real Life section.

 - You can end up locking your gun to Kai Leng's blade in your final boss fight with him in Mass Effect 3.
+The final boss of the Citadel DLC can involve an omni-blade lock, depending on your class.

 - Conversely, in Olympic fencing, this sort of overdramatic parry sometimes referred to as a Hollywood parry or Star Wars parry.
 Students are reminded to stop looking cool, disengage, and stab him already.